Hasselblad X1D vs Panasonic GH5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X1D and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the X1D does not have a direct predecessor.
+The GH5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Panasonic GH5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.